marcelferran/Chatyfile/README.md

 # Chat
-Amazing app to chat with your CSV and XLSX files
+Amazing app to chat with your files